timbray/a-cloud-prfaq/README.md

 Obviously, since Amazon.com will be a large customer of A-Cloud, it will not be paying list prices.
-But the prices will be be denominated in real money and there will be no suspicion that either party is accepting an unreasonable deal.
+But the prices will be denominated in real money and there will be no suspicion that either party is accepting an unreasonable deal.